 FAWE was born out of discussions between African ministers and donor agency representatives of the Donors to African Education (DAE).
 It was created on the staunch belief that women in decision-making positions have the potential to make a significant difference.

-The creation of FAWE was formalised by a meeting held in September 1992 at the Rockefeller Foundation’s Bellagio Centre in Italy.
+The creation of FAWE was formalized by a meeting held in September 1992 at the Rockefeller Foundation’s Bellagio Centre in Italy.

 The Bellagio meeting brought together nineteen senior African women policy-makers in education drawn together by a common concern — the poor status of female education in Africa.